Marriage Tribunal - Applying for an Annulment

 How to apply for an Annulment

 An appointment should be made with any priest/deacon/pastoral coordinator with whom you feel comfortable (most often this is your parish priest).
-At this appointment you will be given both the Nullity of Marriage Application and a "Libellus of the Petitioner" form.
 Once the Annulment Application and the "Libellus of the Petitioner" forms are completed, please sign both of them.
 The priest/deacon/pastoral coordinator will also sign the application.
 The priest/deacon/pastoral coordinator will forward the documents to the Marriage Tribunal with your civil marriage license, divorce decree and baptismal certificate, if baptized.
 As the person submitting the application, you are considered the Petitioner in the case.
 If you would like an annulment application form and "Libellus of the Petitioner" form, please click the following link:

 The marriage Tribunal is subsidized by the faithful of the diocese, most of whom never require its services.

 The full name and current address of your former spouse, the Respondent, must be included in order for us to determine whether our Tribunal has jurisdiction to judge the case.
 According to Church Law, we must contact the Respondent so that he/she may participate in the proceedings if he/she desires to do so.
 If after you have made every effort to obtain the address of your former spouse, and are unsuccessful, you must provide a detailed letter to the Tribunal of your efforts.
 This letter should explain what steps have been taken to try to locate your former spouse.
 This will prevent unnecessary delay.